Best Black Friday 2021 sales and deals to shop now

 - Sur La Table: Up to 55 percent off select cookware, dinnerware, cutlery and more

-- Target: Up to 60 percent off video games, 50 percent off smart home devices and headphones, up to 30 percent off select TVs and more (bookmark our deep dive into Target’s Black Friday sale for the latest highlights this week and next.)
+- Target: Up to 60 percent off video games, up to 40 percent off kitchen appliances and floor care and more (bookmark our deep dive into Target’s Black Friday sale for the latest highlights this week and next.)

-- Walmart: Save on video games, toys, home appliance and more (bookmark our deep dive into Macy’s Black Friday sale for the latest highlights this week and next.)
+- Walmart: Save on video games, toys, home appliance and more (bookmark our deep dive into Walmart’s Black Friday sale for the latest highlights this week and next.)

 - Wayfair: Up to 50 percent off bedroom furniture, up to 80 percent off wall art, up to 70 percent off bedding and more